dtoczala/watson-landing-page/docs/bluemix_tipstricks.md

 You are unsure about how to administer your Bluemix account, and want to know more about how things are billed.
 - **Resolution:**
   1. Read the documentation on [Managing Your Bluemix Account](https://console.ng.bluemix.net/docs/admin/account.html).
 It has advice on how to set up your account, monitor the usage of services by the account, and links that explain the billing procedures.
+  1. You can also check out the information in [Bluemix and Watson - Getting Started Right](https://developer.ibm.com/dwblog/2017/ibm-cloud-bluemix-watson-new-customers/) for some help in understanding administration, account setup, and organization.
+  1. Another good article on billing is [Monitoring Bluemix Usage and Spending](https://developer.ibm.com/dwblog/2017/monitoring-bluemix-usage-and-spending/), which goes over some account management basics.